Darla Davies: Who Said I’d Never Dance Again?

 Bianca: If you could tell us a little bit about your book.
 How did you decide to put your story into a written form and inspire others?

-Darla: I was having great success as a top Pro-Am for the past several years and then I had a groin ache in my left leg that went down the whole leg.
-I was seeing chiropractors, doctors and all kinds of doctors to try and heal this.
+Darla: I was having great success as a top Pro-Am for the past several years.
+Suddenly, I had a groin ache in my left leg that went down the whole leg.
+Therefore, I was seeing chiropractors, doctors and all kinds of doctors to try and heal this.
 Nevertheless, it became quite apparent that I was headed towards a hip replacement surgery.

 After I wasted time with the chiropractor doctor and the orthopedic doctor, a friend of mine got me a special referral to see this retired surgeon.
 He was a former chairman of the Orthopedic Section at a large hospital and a world-traveled researcher.
 He pretty much told me the same things as the other doctors: I should put off hip replacement surgery because at 50 years old I was considered too young (hip implants are supposed to last only 15 years).

 So this wise expert offered me no sympathy nor solutions.
 Moreover, I told him I was anxious to get back to ballroom dancing competitions and he told me that I would not be able to dance again after the hip replacement surgery.

 Bianca: We can come back to “doctor Wise” a bit later on.
 What I would like to know about a bit more is how you started dancing and how did you fall in love with it?